Elenadisa/Q.ilex-metataxonomic/README.md

 - The fourth script generate the phylogenetic tree.

 **2.** Run Rmkardown template.
 With QIIME2 output we can perform different analysis.
 The markdown template contains the code for downstream analysis and generates a report in HTML.
-You have to ways to obtain the repors:
+You have to ways to obtain the reports:
 - RStudio:
 Open RStudio, set the working directory and execute the following commands: